 Is there danger of Ebola spreading widely in the United States?

 In 2014, four cases were diagnosed in the United States.
-One was a person who was infected in Liberia, but didn’t have any symptoms until several days after arriving in Dallas.
-The individual has since died.
+One was a person who was infected in Liberia who didn’t have any symptoms until several days after arriving in Dallas.
+The individual later died.
 Two others were healthcare workers who encountered the original patient and tested positive.
-They were treated and are now virus-free.
+They were treated and eventually cleared the virus.
 The fourth case was a medical aid worker who returned to New York City from Guinea, where he served with Doctors Without Borders.
-The worker is now virus-free.
+That individual also made a full recovery.

 Several other U.S. citizens became sick with Ebola while in Africa, started showing symptoms, and were transported to the United States for care.
 Infection control procedures were followed during the patients’ transport to prevent the disease from being transmitted to others.
 One of these patients died after returning to the United States.

-All other cases of human illness or death from Ebola occurred outside the United States, mostly in Africa.
+All other cases of human illness or death from Ebola occurred outside the United States, mostly in countries in Africa.

 Are people who are on planes with suspected patients at risk?